-It is very easy way for messaging.
-We have «general» channel for information exchange and discussions within the company, «dev-help» channel where each developer can ask colleagues a question, «sport» channel for planning sport events and many other channels.
+It is a very easy way for messaging.
+We have «general» channel for information exchange and discussions within the company, «dev-help» channel where each developer can ask colleagues a question, «sport» channel for planning sports events and many other channels.
 Any team member can create a new public channel and any member can join it.

 These are personal messages.
 You can exchange messages with any member of your team.

 It's almost the same as public channels.
 But it has one main difference: you cannot join the group unless you are invited.
 Nobody but the members of the group can read your messages.
-This is very handy when you have many projects or many tasks as you can create a separate private group for each project / task and communicate with the project team there.
+This is very handy when you have many projects or many tasks as you can create a separate private group for each project/task and communicate with the project team there.

 When you send an image or link via Slack, it loads the preview of the image and shows it in the chat.
 It is very comfortable because there’s no need to switch to another program to see the image.

-In our team we use integration with Git, Jenkins and IFTTT.
+In our team, we use integration with Git, Jenkins, and IFTTT.